hbctraining/Intro-to-ChIPseq-flipped/lessons/10_automating_chipseq_workflow.md

 date: "Sept 15th, 2021"
 ---

-Contributors: Meeta Mistry, Radhika Khetani, Jihe Liu
+Contributors: Meeta Mistry, Radhika Khetani, Jihe Liu, Mary Piper, Will Gammerdinger

 Approximate time: 80 minutes

 ## Learning Objectives

-* Write a shell script to streamline the analysis for QC and alignment
+* Create a shell script to streamline the analysis for QC and alignment
-* Submit slurm jobs for all samples using the automating script
+* Utilize the SLURM job scheduler to run the workflow shell script on all samples
 * Describe the difference between serial and parallel jobs

 ## Automating the ChIP-seq analysis path from sequence reads to BAM files

-Once you have optimized tools and parameters using a single sample, you can write a script to run the whole or a portion of the workflow on multiple samples in parallel (batch submission with a shell script).
+Once you have optimized tools and parameters using a single sample, you can write a script to run the whole (or a portion of the) workflow on multiple samples.

-Writing a reusable shell script ensures that every sample is run with the exact same parameters, and helps to keep track of all the tools and their versions.
-The shell script is like a lab notebook; in the future, you (or your colleagues) can go back and check the workflow for methods and versions, making your work more efficient and reproducible.
+Writing a reusable shell script ensures that every sample is run with **the exact same parameters**, and helps to keep **track of all the tools and their versions**.
+The shell script is like a lab notebook; in the future, you (or your colleagues) can go back and check the workflow for methods and versions, making your work not only more efficient, but also reproducible.

 Before we start the script, let's check how many cores our interactive session has by using `sacct`.